No. 14 Coastal Carolina holds off No. 8 BYU 22-17

-CONWAY, S.C.
-(AP) — Mateo Sudipo stopped BYU’s Dax Milne at the 1-yard line as time expired and No. 14 Coastal Carolina beat the eighth-ranked Cougars 22-17 in short-notice showdown of 9-0 teams Saturday night.
+Fittingly, it took a final stop by freshman safety Mateo Sudipo on BYU’s Dax Milne a yard from the goal line as time ran out in the Chants’ aptly named “Victory” package.

+“He deserves it,” linebacker Jeffrey Gunter said of the freshman.
+“He works hard.”

-The Cougars (9-1, No. 13 CFP) were a late-week fill-in, traveling more than 2,200 miles to the South Carolina coast and eagerly stepping after No. 25 Liberty had to back out of the game Thursday due to COVID-19 concerns.
+The Cougars (9-1, No. 13 CFP) were a mid-week fill-in, traveling more than 2,200 miles to the South Carolina coast and eagerly stepping in after No. 25 Liberty had to back out of the game Thursday due to COVID-19 concerns.

-It sure looked like an uphill climb for Coastal (10-0), the Sun Belt East champs, as BYU entered with one of the game’s most dynamic passers in Zach Wilson and the fourth-highest scoring offense in the country at more than 47 points a game.
+It sure looked like an uphill climb for Coastal (10-0), the Sun Belt East champs, as BYU entered with the fourth-highest scoring offense in the country at more than 47 points a game.

+The Cougars (CFP No. 13) were looking to boost their resume for the College Football Playoff selection committee in hopes of playing in a major bowl game.

 But the Chanticleers controlled the clock with three long touchdown drives and made plays when it counted — none bigger than when the freshman safety Sudipo corralled Milne a few steps from the end zone.
 It will go down as a 17-yard completion, but the Cougars needed 18 on their final play.

 That sealed Coastal Carolina’s biggest victory in the program’s four FBS seasons.
+And now, it’s the Cougars dreaming of New Year’s Six bowls to come.

 Wilson was 19 of 30 for 240 yards, a touchdown and an interception.
 The Cougars defense, which had allowed less than 90 yards rushing a game coming in, was pounded by Coastal Carolina for 281 yards.
 CJ Marable rushed for 128 yards and two touchdowns for the Chanticleers.

-BYU’s attack was quick and decisive.
-Coastal’s was deliberate and relentless.
-Both ways were effective in the opening half.
+“We’ve got a tough, tough scrappy offensive line.
+We’re not huge guys,” said the 6-foot-1, 300-pound Carter.
+“But we’re going to get after you.”

+It was a hectic week for Coastal, too, coach Jamey Chadwell said, in changing opponents and game plans so late in a game week.

 The Chanticleers put together the longest drive in program history going 94 yards on 17 plays over 9:05 of the opening quarter to start the scoring as Marable, who accounted for 39 yards on the series, finished with a 5-yard TD run.